robcowleymcr/kaboodle-tech-test/README.md

 $ npm run start
 ```

-The events page should automatically launch in the browser onm, if it doesn't then navigste to http://localhost:3001/
+The events page should automatically launch in the browser, if it doesn't then navigate to http://localhost:3001/

 To create an event navigate to http://localhost:3001/create